 - What is the altitude correction?

-This is something you should normally leave “off”.
+This is something you should normally leave “off”, even on mountainous regions.
 However, if you are on the top of a steep mountain, it is likely that the resolution of the forecast system (about 20km) is not enough to give you readings specifically for the peak you are on.
 This will become obvious if you notice the Xasteria temperature reading being much higher than the actual temperature at your location.
 In that case you can try the +2 km correction (or the +7 km in a couple of places in the world).

 If you have any questions or problems with your app, the quickest solution is to use the Contact page to write directly to the developer.
 Or you can post your suggestions, questions in the comments below